samueljsong/COMP7082-s/README.md

 The backend server can be run either locally on your machine or through a Docker container.

 #### 💻 On Machine
-Start server in development mode (Will reload and compile when file changes)
+Start server in development mode (Will reload and compile when files change)
 ```javascript
 npm run start:dev
 ```